elenderg/PAL-1000/instruções de compilação.md

 `Destroy the monikettes.`

-`If the routine is nil, abort with "_I don't know how to '_" then the moniker then "_'._" and the byte pointer; exit.`
+`If the routine is nil, abort with "I don't know how to '_" then the moniker then "_'._" and the byte pointer; exit.`

 `Add a fourth fragment given the call internal tag and the routine.`